espritoxyz/tsa/docs/error-types.md

 This type of error is represented by TVM error code 8 and occurs during improper writes to a builder, such as when the number of bits exceeds the 1023-bit limit or the number of references exceeds 4.
 Errors of this type can arise from any `store_bits`, `store_int`, `store_ref`, or similar operations.

 Since outgoing message generation often follows a contract's business logic, this type of error can also occur in nearly any smart contract.
-Unlike [cell underflow](#deserialization-errors-cell-underflow), reliability in this aspect depends more on the developer’s attentiveness.
+Unlike [cell underflow](#deserialization-errors-cell-underflow), reliability in this aspect depends more on the developer’s intention.
 However, such errors can still originate from incoming messages when parameters are forwarded into outgoing messages.

 A simple example of this type of error is the following function, where a reference overflow occurs if the `loop_count` parameter exceeds 4: